-This two year M. Sc. programme is designed to develop competent Microbiologists who can progress to diverse fields of microbiological interests that include industry, research, teaching, medical science and entrepreneurship.
-The course is aimed at adding to the knowledge base of Microbiology graduates through significant inputs of latest information on the subject.
+This two year M. Sc. programme is designed to develop competent Industrial Microbiologists, who can progress to diverse fields of Industrial microbiological interests that include industry, research, teaching, medical science and entrepreneurship.
+The course is aimed at adding to the knowledge base of Industrial Microbiology as well as Microbiology graduates through significant inputs of latest information on the subject.
 It also envisages that the students read original research publications and develop the ability of critical evaluation of the study.
 Development of communication skills - written and spoken - as well as laboratory work and team work, creativity, planning and execution are also a major objective of this programme.
-In the core courses, the students study the basics of Microbiology along with the basics of subjects allied to and useful in Microbiology (Techniques, Biostatistics, Computer handling and Bioinformatics and Scientific writing).
+In the core courses, the students study the basics of Industrial Microbiology along with the basics of subjects allied to and useful in Industrial Microbiology (Techniques, Biostatistics, Computer handling and Bioinformatics and Scientific writing).
 The specializations include topics on various fields of Industrial Microbiology, Waste Management Technology, Extremophiles and Recombinant DNA Technology.